websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

 1. After the upgrade completes, check the log for any database upgrade failures or errors.
 You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot issues and finish the upgrades.

+## Test the Upgraded Database

+Now that the database upgrade is complete, test it.

+If you're upgrading to a new Liferay Docker image, point your image to the upgraded database and validate Liferay with its upgraded database.
+Please see [Configuring Liferay Containers](../../installing-liferay/using-liferay-dxp-docker-images/configuring-dxp-containers.md) for more information.

+If you're using the on-premises installation, follow these steps:

 1. Prepare for testing Liferay by undoing any upgrade-specific tuning and reviewing the [Post-Upgrade Considerations](./post-upgrade-considerations.md).

 1. Start your server and validate Liferay with its upgraded database.

     ![Here is the Liferay DXP landing screen.](./using-the-database-upgrade-tool/images/01.png)

-You've upgraded your Liferay database using the upgrade tool.
+You've upgraded your Liferay database using the Database Upgrade Tool.

 If this was a trial upgrade and you want to shorten the upgrade time, tune your database for upgrade (if you haven't already) and [review for and remove unnecessary data](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md) from the database.
 Repeat this article as necessary.